 Vathi stretches from the port area up the hills behind.
 A traditional small fishing port, the colourful boats dock in the harbor when not at sea and there are also boats available for day trips out into the Aegean.
 The region is fairly dry and vegetation limited but the cuisine, often with fresh fish, is wonderful.
 Tourists will find tavernas and shops in the village.

-Gylai is a small volcanic island that is situated just south of Kos and above north from Nisyros Island.
-This is not a tourist site, in fact it’s a very industrious strip mining operation.
+Early in the morning, we will have a swimming break at a bay of Gyali Island on the way to Nisyros Island.
+Gyali is a small volcanic island that is situated just south of Kos and above north from Nisyros Island.
+This is not a tourist site, in fact, it’s a very industrious strip mining operation.
 There is a special thermo powder called “Perli” mined here and shipped all over the world.
-Its also a great sail by to see how strip mining can reduced an island.
+It's also a great sail to see how strip mining can reduce an island.
 There is a small islet nearby which you can anchor off and enjoy.

 In the center of the Dodecanes group of islands you will find Nisyros island.
 This small island is volcanic but full of vegetation and has a rich history and culture.
 There are approximately 1,000 inhabitants and the there is still an active volcano in the center, called Stefanos crater.
 The town of Mandraki has a lovely port and this picturesque village is filled with tourists visiting the natural beauty of this island.
 There are many small coves to anchor off, or you can just visit Mandraki and enjoy the whitewashed houses with blue windows that stand out form a clear blue sky and warm brown mountainside.